background texture

 • Opposite Idioms:

-• 大声疾呼 (dà shēng jí hū): To shout loudly, to appeal loudly.
+• 大声疾呼 (dà shēng jí hū): To shout loudly or cry out to call public attention to an issue.

 6. Summary